imouseinfo/oi-ai-hackathon-berlin-july2024/03_video_capture_and_process/slides.md

 ---

-# next steps
+# g 5 - steps forward

 ## hardware / edge

-- look into edge processing for more reliabilty, reduced data, data lineage, option for premium hardware business model (can be COTS hw with closed software)
+- look into edge processing for more reliabilty, reduced data size, data lineage, options for premium hardware business model (can be COTS HW with closed software)
     - see: management of edge deployment of zones, models, ..

+---